Harvey Bialy: Later career

-Bialy's CV indicates that he was the co-recipient of a grant from the Charles Merill Trust to study antibiotic resistant pathogens in Nigeria in 1978.
+Bialy's resume indicated that he was the co-recipient of a grant from the Charles Merill Trust to study antibiotic resistant pathogens in Nigeria in 1978.
 He received a World Health Organization grant to study the epidemiology and genetics of antibiotic resistant enteric pathogens in Nigeria in 1982.
 He worked as a visiting researcher or research fellow at several universities in the United States and Africa throughout the 1980s and 1990s.
 He was advisor to the Center for Biotechnology and Genetic Engineering in Havana, Cuba from 1986 to 1996.

 Bialy's CV also indicates that he was a resident scholar of the IBT at UNAM in Cuernavaca between 1996 and 2006, where he also founded and directed the Virtual Library of Biotechnology for the Americas.

 In April 2006, Ordo Templi Orientis formed the International OTO Cabinet, an advisory, non-voting panel made up of both OTO Initiates and Non-Initiates.
 Along with David Tibet, Bialy was named among the initial non-member appointments.